Glossary Topology Terms

 • Evenly space edge loops and try to keep every quad the same size

 • Use extra edge loops in areas of heavy deformation.
-For example transition areas and muscle joints
+For example, transition areas and muscle joints

 • denser topology around movement areas